ezratock/ezratock/README.md

 ### Hello, I'm Ezra Tock! 👋

-- 🔭 I’m currently working on Java projects from CSC172.
+- 🔭 I’m currently working on: accelerating ray tracing with machine learning.
-- 🌱 I’m currently learning data structures and algorithms in Java.
+- 🌱 I’m currently learning: C++.
-- 🤔 I’m looking for help with collaborating on large projects.
+- 🤔 I’m looking for: a job.
-- 💬 Ask me about: Dance!
-Music!
+- 💬 Ask me about: The competitive dancing I did for 12 years.
-- 📫 How to reach me: Email - etock@u.Rochester.edu
+- 📫 How to reach me: Email - etock@u.Rochester.edu.
-- 😄 Pronouns: He/Him
+- 😄 Pronouns: He/Him.
-- ❓ Fun fact: I can solve a rubiks cube in <30 seconds
+- ❓ Fun fact: I can solve a Rubik's Cube in under 30 seconds.